Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 The Connection Between Conversion Rates and Blogging

-Blogs typically occupy the marketing funnel’s top and middle stages to attract and educate potential customers.
+Blogs usually target the top and middle stages of the marketing funnel to attract and educate potential customers.
 They help raise awareness about a problem or need, offer solutions, and establish the brand as a thought leader in the industry.
 This stage is often called the “awareness” and “consideration” phases.

 To illustrate, let’s say you’re selling home fitness equipment.
 A blog post titled “Top 10 Exercises You Can Do At Home” could attract people just beginning to think about home workouts.
-Once these visitors read the blog, they are more likely to move further down the funnel, perhaps signing up for a newsletter or checking out product reviews, ultimately increasing the likelihood of purchasing.
+Once visitors read the blog, they’re more likely to move down the funnel.
+They might sign up for a newsletter, check out product reviews, and eventually make a purchase.

 The Impact of Blogs on Conversion Rates